tlgs/pkmnhof/README.md

   Display an image containing a Pokémon team.

-  NUMS are 6 integers representing each Pokémon's National Pokédex number.
+  NUMS represent each Pokémon's National Pokédex number.
+Optionally use '_' for an empty slot.

 Options:
   -o, --output FILE         Save image to a file instead of displaying it.